Studios / Workspace

 As much as we value the peace and tranquility of Monte Castello, we are equally committed to providing opportunities to experience of the more urbane side of Italy and to explore its great art centers in Rome and Florence.
 Here, we make the history of Italian art accessible, using our location to our advantage in making regular field trips to museums, churches and cities with some of the richest collections of art in the world.

-Excursions at ICA typically occur on Fridays.
+Excursions usually occur on Fridays and are included in the cost of most Retreats offered by ICA.
 The destinations for Friday trips are always scheduled in advance, in coordination with faculty and course schedules.
 For an overview of the specific trip schedule for each term, please refer to the Events Calendar.

 On the evening prior to each trip, there is a presentation by faculty on the location we visit, in which we discuss its highlights, provide information on schedules and work with students on designing individual itineraries to see the sites most important to them.
 Generally, each week we schedule a trip to Rome or Florence.
 However our excursions typically also include: Siena, Orvieto, and either Arezzo, Sansopulcro, Monterchi & Deruta, Assisi, or Perugia.